 I was able to create 11 roar samples from these recordings.
 They could be better no doubt, but they’ll suffice for the first wave of audio implementation.

 I exported any vocals that may be proven useful.
 Even though I created 11 samples, I may end up only using 6 of the best picks.
 Quality is better than quantity when it comes to sound effects.

 If you’ve stumbled upon an alluring sound that’s not quite applicable to the current task, be sure to save it!
 99% of the time, the sample can be used for future use.
-Whether its for ambience, characters, or the snare in the next top 40 dance hit, I can earnestly say that you can sculpt an audio sample into something useful.
+Whether it's for ambiance, characters, or the snare in the next top 40 dance hit, I can earnestly say that you can sculpt an audio sample into something useful.